 With wide sidewalks and many ADA-compliant attractions, such as San Antonio’s River Walk, the Alamo and several historical attractions, San Antonio is Texas’s most accessible city.
 The city’s bus service, VIA, offers discounted fares and priority seating for people with disabilities, making public transit easy to navigate and use.
 The San Antonio Museum of Art, Botanical Garden and Missions National Historic Park are only a handful of accessible attractions in the city; there are several disability-friendly parks and recreation areas in and around town, as well.

 Percentage of People Living with a Disability: 11.9%

-To find out which U.S. cities are leading the way in accessibility, we analyzed a combination of data provided by Redfin listings, U.S Census Bureau, and Numbeo.
-The cities were ranked on five accessibility factors including private housing, public transportation, community attractions and access to healthcare.
-The 10 cities with the highest scores in these areas earned a spot in the ranking.
+To find out which U.S. cities are leading the way in accessibility, we analyzed data from the Multiple Listings Service, U.S. Census Bureau and Numbeo.
+The cities were ranked on five accessibility factors: accessible housing, public transportation, community attractions and access to healthcare.
+The 10 cities with the highest scores in these areas earned a spot on the list.

 The number of accessible homes for each area is based on the number of active listings with accessible features in 2017.
 Examples of accessible features include manageable entries or routes, wide doors suitable for wheelchair access, grab bars in bathrooms and usable kitchens and other rooms.

 Want to share this study?
 We’d love for you to do so.
 All we ask is that you link back to this page and credit Redfin for the work.